 Chorus parts starred girls from the school, Greenall tells us, many of whom would dash from rehearsals to their exams still dressed in ancient Greek attire.
 For the inaugural performance, a staggering 800 people turned out to witness the play... although that did include everyone in the school — so a somewhat captive audience.

 Through the decades, the theatre has been used for numerous school plays and speeches, and in the 1940s, even staged a dog show to raise money for the war effort and to celebrate Walthamstow's incorporation as a borough.

 From 1958, a group called the Greek Theatre Players began staging a Shakespeare play here each summer, and they've done so ever since.
 A loose collective, the Players hire most of their costumes, and always welcome new members.
 "We see ourselves as very much a local tradition appealing to people who wouldn't normally think of going to see a Shakespeare," says Greenall.

 The beauty of the theatre — which is ensconced in mature shrubs and trees — reckons Greenall, comes from its uniqueness as an outdoor performance arena, although this also makes for challenges for actors.

 Says Greenall: "Acting and singing outdoors bring extra demands on technique and projection compared with indoor working.
 The compensation is the feeling that you're working in a magical space when the sun goes down and the lights turn the stone a slight golden colour.

 "Those who act here — many of whom have worked in professional theatres up and down the land — will testify that it is a magical and intimate venue."

-In 2022, the theatre stages a production of Shakespeare's Twelfth Night (27 July to 30 July).
+In 2023, the theatre stages a production of Shakespeare's The Winter's Tale (26 July-29 July).
 While you can't purchase tickets online — due to 'the unpredictability of British weather' — they are available to buy on-site, and the Greek Theatre Players have always managed to fit everyone into their shows.